VeinsOfTheEarth/RivGraph/docs/source/install/index.rst

 Install from source
 -------------------

-For development, testing, or documentation work, start from the repository root and create the canonical source environment:
+For development, testing, or documentation work, start from the repository root and create the source environment:

 ::

-   conda env create -f environment.yml conda activate rivgraph-modern
+   conda env create -f environment.yml conda activate rivgraph

 Then install RivGraph in editable mode: